ArthurZC23/IA369/Report.md

 * It is easy to use a D3 template for visualization.
 But it can be more challenging to alter some parts of the chart without introducing bugs or visual glitches.
 * Highcharts provides a more friendly interface to build visualization.
 You can start from a template and tweak as you like in minutes, because of its friendly interface
-* JSON blobs is an excellent way of storing your data, without needing a backend or storing the data at the client
+* JSON blobs is an excellent way of storing your data to test your client, without needing a backend or storing the data at the client
 * Google maps API provide several functionalities which are worth to take a look.
 In our project we used heatmaps, style maps, colored circles, personalized markers, animations and information windows.
 There are a lot of other useful and fun functionalities.
 We encourage taking a look at the [development page] https://developers.google.com/maps/
 * This quality of this project is a direct consequence of the quality of the data.
 We can see a large difference between the quality of the data for San Francisco (the better dataset) and Campinas (the worst dataset).